My BC Pioneer and Indigenous Roots

 Not much has been told to me about Thomas Hardie my Great Grandfather who was born on a stagecoach in 1869.
 I was told that he was a well-mannered and educated young man.
 Not very much is known about his early life.

-Christine Charlotte Squires was born in or near Clinton BC and was the daughter of Chief Joe and his Princess wife from the Alkali Lake area on the traditional Secwepemc territory.
-Her mother tragically hung herself because she could not deal with stigma of having had a half white baby.
-Her father, the cowboy, Newman Squires accepted her as his own.
-Many time leaving her in the care of her uncle on the reserve, and always left money for clothes on his trips thru on the cattle drives to Barkerville.
-Christine used to say the hills around were covered with cattle on those drives.
+Christine Charlotte Squires was born in or near Clinton BC and was the daughter of Newman Squires and Lottie Kwal’atkwa and is the grand daughter of Chief Joseph Quiltquarlson from Esk’et at Alkali Lake on the traditional Secwepemc territory.
+Her mother (name unknown to me) tragically hung herself because she could not deal with stigma of having had a mixed race baby.
+It was a difficult time in history to be of a mixed race or so called Indian.
+Her father, the cowboy, Newman Squires accepted as a man of good character always accepted her as his own.
+Many times leaving her in the care of her uncle on the reserve, and always left money for clothes on his trips through on the cattle drives to Barkerville.
+Christine used to say the hills around were covered with cattle on those drives…

 Christine was raised in the traditional ways of the Secwepemc people by her uncle and his wife.
 They also raised two other orphaned girls.
 Her Uncle was very kind to her and from her reminiscences seemed to be a very wise man.
 It is very probable that she had learned English from him very early in her life, although she was brought up in all the old Indian traditions, learning the legends including being sent away with the other young girls into the hills for her puberty rights for a certain period.
 On one family occasion she traveled to Ashcroft to see the first train arrive, as nobody had an idea what a train was like!